-If your current kitchen lacks space and feels more like an obstacle than an organized work space, then functional you might want to reconsider your kitchen triangle layout.
+If your current kitchen lacks space and feels more like an obstacle than an organized work space, then functionally you might want to reconsider your kitchen triangle layout.

-The kitchen triangle features the sink, refrigerator and stove at the 3 points of a triangle.
+This kitchen design features the sink, refrigerator and stove at the 3 points of a triangle.
 This layout works well for smaller kitchens that may or may not have room for an island.